cilium/cilium/Documentation/index.rst

   understanding required to run a full Cilium deployment and understand its behavior.

-* :ref:`gs_guide` :  Details instructions for installing, configuring, and
+* :ref:`getting_started` :  Details instructions for installing, configuring, and
   troubleshooting Cilium in different deployment modes.

 * :ref:`network_policy` : Detailed walkthrough of the policy language structure